Speed: The GCS ENCS Cluster

 The scheduler command, sbatch, is used to submit (non-interactive) jobs.
 From an ssh session on “speed-submit”, submit this job with

-You will see, Submitted batch job 2653 where \(2653\) is a job ID assigned.
-The commands squeue and sinfo can be used to look at the status of the cluster:
+You will see, Submitted batch job <JOB ID>.
+The commands squeue and sinfo can be used to look at the queue and the status of the cluster

 [serguei@speed-submit src] % squeue -l